ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. note::

-   -  This command can be called a maximum number of 15 times in a mission, after which new DO_JUMP commands are ignored.
-The maximum number changed from 3 to 15 in AC 3.3.
+   -  There can be a maximum of 15 jump commands in a mission after which new DO_JUMP commands are ignored.
-   -  The command was introduced in/works reliably from AC3.2

 **Command parameters**